Azure/fleet/docs/howtos/README.md

 # Fleet How-To Guides

-The Fleet documentation provides a number of how-to guides that help you get familar with specific Fleet tasks, such as how to use `ClusterResourcePlacement`, a Fleet API, to place resources across different clusters.
+The Fleet documentation provides a number of how-to guides that help you get familiar with specific Fleet tasks, such as how to use `ClusterResourcePlacement`, a Fleet API, to place resources across different clusters.

 > Note
 >
 > If you are just getting started with Fleet, it is recommended that you refer to the
-> [Fleet Getting Started Tutorials](../getting-started/README.md) for an overview of Fleet
+> [Fleet Getting Started Guide](../../README.md) for how to create a fleet. an overview of Fleet
 > features and capabilities.

 Below is a walkthrough of all the how-to guides currently available, categorized by their